Mid Helix Piercing FAQ Info by APP Certified Piercers in NYC

 • Low-quality jewelry, which may cause allergic reactions.

-• Over-cleaning or touching the piercing too often.
+• Over-cleaning or touching the piercing.

 • Trapped bacteria or trauma, such as getting the jewelry caught on hair or clothing.